YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLREADBOF, Beginning of journal file encountered for xxxx

-MUPIP Error: This indicates that MUPIP JOURNAL command reached the beginning of journal file xxxx, while processing backward, and is not able to process backward anymore.
+MUPIP Error: This indicates that the MUPIP JOURNAL command reached the beginning of journal file xxxx, while processing backward, and is not able to process backward anymore.
 This may be due to the time qualifiers used to control the length of the backward processing.

 Action: Verify that the time qualifiers specified are as intended.